 Time – editing, deadlines and most importantly chasing the sun!

 Being that my main focus is wildlife lighting conditions are often not ideal even at the best sightings.
 That can be very frustrating!
 But equally challenging to push yourself to look for a different type of shot.

 What type of photography shoots do you look forward to?

 Game lodges and content production for their websites.
-It involves all the things I love, travel, the great outdoors and wildlife.
+It involves all the things I love, travel, the great outdoors,